iftechfoundation/ifcomp/CONTRIBUTING.md

 The docker compose file starts three containers:

- * `mariadb` runs the database
+ * `app` runs the [Catalyst](http://www.catalystframework.org/) server, which automatically restarts when you save changes

- * `selenium-chrome-standalone` runs a headless chrome browser for testing selenium
+ * `web` runs Apache, which servers static files and proxies requests to the `app` service.

- * `web` runs the [Catalyst](http://www.catalystframework.org/) server, which automatically restarts when you save changes
+ * `db` runs the MariaDB database

-Once the containers are up and running (`docker-compose up`) the `web` container will open a connection to port 3000.
-You should be able to point your browser at http://localhost:3000/ and see the login page.
+Once the containers are up and running (`docker-compose up`) the `app` container will be available on port 8080.
+You should be able to point your browser at http://localhost:8080/ and see the IFComp homepage.

 ### Connecting to the database

 Connecting to the database manually will allow you to create a new user (or add columns/tables if the schema changed since you last rebased).
 You'll need to bea ble to do this too, there is no user you can log in with.
 Because the docker config does not support sending email, the easiest way to add a user is by accessing the database manually.

-First, run a shell inside the ifcomp_web container:
+First, run a shell inside the ifcomp_app container:

 ```
-$ ./ifcomp_web-shell.sh
+$ ./script/shell.sh
 ```

 Inside the container, you can run the mysql command to connect to the database:

 ```
-root@<CONTAINER ID>:/ifcomp-build# mysql -h mariadb ifcomp
+root@<CONTAINER ID>:/opt/IFComp# mysql -h db ifcomp
 ```

 From there, you can create a user: